wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/incompatible.md

 #### Project Weaponry

-- Multiple incomplatible meshes, all iron sights broken with TTW.
+- Multiple incompatible meshes, all iron sights broken with TTW.

 #### Star the Wandering Courier